braze-inc/braze-docs/_docs/_developer_guide/platform_wide/tv_and_ott.md

 ---
 nav_title: TV and OTT Integrations
+article_title: TV and OTT Integrations
 page_order: 4

 description: "This article will give you details on Braze's TV and OTT features, integrations, available platforms, and other capabilities."
 platform:
-  - roku
-  - fireos
-  - ios
+  - tvOS
-  - android
+  - Roku
-  - web
+  - Web
-channel:
-  - tv
+  - Android
-  - ott
+  - FireOS

 ---

 # TV and OTT Integrations